trap-representation/Chlore/lib/README.md

 For shared objects that are being dynamically loaded, if an environment doesn't support dynamically loading shared objects, it will produce a *force_panic* with/without any extra diagonistic message.

-For AO (Addressable Objects) that are being loaded in dynamically, if an environment doesn't support dynamically loading AOs, the behavior is undefined.
+For AOs (Addressable Objects) that are being loaded in dynamically, if an environment doesn't support dynamically loading AOs, the behavior is undefined.